Coronavirus (COVID-19) Updates

 Do I need my Home Owner’s Association (HOA) permission to operate a TRH?

 The City of Madison is not a party to and does not enforce any private homeowners’ association regulations.
-Property owners should review private regulations that apply to the property they or their tenants wish to use as a TRH since these regulations may restrict an owner from allowing the dwelling to be used as a TRH.
+Owners should review private regulations for the property they or their tenants wish to use as a TRH.
+These regulations may restrict an owner from allowing the dwelling to be used as a TRH.

 Can I rent out several rooms separately to different reservation parties?